h4rvey-g/Notes-blog/docs/USMLE/Endocrine/Graves disease.md

 - <span style="background:rgba(240, 200, 0, 0.2)">Pretibial myxedema: dermal fibroblast stimulation and deposition of glycosaminoglycans in connective tissue</span>
 ![[../../assets/img/Pasted image 20231127214913.png|Pasted image 20231127214913.png]]
 >[!tip]
->Although the majority of symptoms are due to increased thyroid hormone levels, <span style="background:rgba(240, 200, 0, 0.2)">myxedema (nonpitting edema) and exophthalmos</span> in patients with Graves disease are instead due to autoantibody-mediated activation of TSH receptors on peripheral tissue. <span style="background:rgba(240, 200, 0, 0.2)">Therefore they are not seen on other [[./Hyperthyroidism|Hyperthyroidism]] diseases.</span>
+>Although the majority of symptoms are due to increased thyroid hormone levels, <span style="background:rgba(240, 200, 0, 0.2)">myxedema ([[./Nonpitting edema|nonpitting edema]]) and exophthalmos</span> in patients with Graves disease are instead due to autoantibody-mediated activation of TSH receptors on peripheral tissue. <span style="background:rgba(240, 200, 0, 0.2)">Therefore they are not seen on other [[./Hyperthyroidism|Hyperthyroidism]] diseases.</span>

 ---
 # Clinical features